SOP-MINI/sop-site/content/sop2/wyk/sockets/slides/index.pl.md

 flushing in the background.

 If `close()` is called with something not consumed from the Rx buffer, kernel treats it as an abnormal termination.
-It will send `RST` segment to the other side resulting in `ECONNRESET` errors there.
+It will send `RST` segment to the other side.

 You can also use `shutdown(fd, SHUT_WR)` to close output stream while maintaining the possibility to receive more data.